CIVA-Lab/DMNet_Rina/README.md

     year={2021}
     }

-This codes is for ISBI2021 6th Cell Segmentation and Tracking Challenge
+The codes is for ISBI2021 6th Cell Segmentation and Tracking Challenge

 # Instructions